alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-29-lineage-as-reason-behind-prohibiting-zina.md

 ---
-layout: post
-title: "Confusion in lineage as a reason behind prohibiting Zina"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 2758, Question 2"
+date: 2020-08-29
 hijri: Muharram 10, 1442
-date: 2020-08-29
-locale: en
 lang: en
+layout: post
-note: true
+mass_edited: true
-category: [fatwas, zina]
-summary: "There are other reasons unknown to many people behind the prohibition of Zina and protecting lineage is only one of them.
-Even if we assume that it is the only reason, Zina cannot be considered permissible once the risk of pregnancy is eliminated."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 2758, Question 2
+summary: There are other reasons unknown to many people behind the prohibition of Zina and protecting lineage is only one of them.
+Even if we assume that it is the only reason, Zina cannot be considered permissible once the risk of pregnancy is eliminated.
+title: Confusion in lineage as a reason behind prohibiting Zina
 ---

 ### Question: